Azure/azure-service-operator/docs/hugo/content/design/ADR-2023-04-Patch-Collections.md

 As for Option 2, above, but we apply the change only selected ARM Spec types, leaving the core ASO Spec and Status types unmodified.

 Selection occurs through our existing `ObjectModelConfiguration` allowing us to explicitly target resources we know are problematic.
 We might take a coarse-grained approach, selecting entire resources, or a fine-grained one selecting only affected properties.

-* PRO: Behaves exactly like we want from a serialization perspective.
+* PRO: Behaves exactly like we want from a serialization perspective, as long as the service treats `myProperty: null` as "clear the collection".
 * PRO: Limits the scope of the change to only ARM types.
 These are not directly used by consumers of our object model.
 * PRO: Limits the scope of the change to only collections that we know are problematic, reducing any potential for unintended consequences.
 * PRO: No change to the YAML serialization for ASO Spec and Status types, so no visible change to our users.

 * CON: We can only configure resources (or properties) we know have this problem.
 We may miss some, requiring a new release to fix affected users.
 * CON: Configuration at the individual property level runs the risk that we might miss some properties that are problematic.
 * CON: Configuration at the entire resource level makes our payload larger than it strictly needs to be.